TYPO3-Initiatives/structured-asset-rendering/README.md

 This is meant as a kickstarter to test [https://review.typo3.org/c/Packages/TYPO3.CMS/+/64021][review] during review and to serve as an example for handling AssetCollector/AssetRenderer events later.

-You can download it or install via composer:
+If you want to have a quick look around, you can start it with [DDEV-Local](https://ddev.readthedocs.io/):

+    ddev launch

 You can also download it or install via composer into your test installation: